Tips on Text Summarization

 A good summary is a brief recollection of the main point of the piece.
 The summary should include:

-- And most importantly – it should be shorter than the original text.
+- Most importantly, it should be shorter than the original text

 Summaries should not include supporting details that aren’t important to the text’s main point or plot.